FREQUENTLY ASKED QUESTIONS

 Absolutely.
 Background checks and reference checks are completed before each specialist is invited to join the team.
 Records are searched on the county, state and federal levels.
 SSN & sex offender databases are also searched.
 Hush Little Baby also provides professional liability insurance to every team member working with the agency under contract with an agency client.
 Hush Little Baby is one of the few, if not the only postpartum agency offering insurance to its staff.

 Hush Little Baby does not have any agency fees.
-You will be provided with a rate based on the specialist that will be providing care.
-Rates range from $25/hour to $35/Hour for overnight care assistance.
+You will be provided with a rate based on the specialist and her location that will be providing care.
+Rates range from $30/hour to $50/Hour for overnight care assistance.